RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2025-12-12: "There is no limit to what a person can achieve if they don’t care who gets the credit." -Ronald Reagan
 - 2025-12-15: “Once you decide on your occupation you must immerse yourself in your work.
 You have to fall in love with your work.
 Never complain about your job.
 You must dedicate your life to mastering your skill.
 That's the secret to success and the key to being regarded honorably." -Jirō Ono
 - 2025-12-16: "Success is not final; Failure is not fatal: It is the courage to continue that counts." -Winston Churchill
+- 2025-12-17: "Success is the sum of small efforts repeated day in and day out." -Robert Collier
+- 2025-12-18: "When something is important enough, you do it even if the odds are not in your favor." -Elon Musk